 The Waldorf Astoria, New York

 The legendary, iconic Waldorf"> in NYC is considered one of the world’s great examples of Art Deco, and it comes with a storied past.
 The landmark hotel features a restored lobby with intricate murals, antique furnishings, and a heavy hand of glamour.
 Guests can find murals by French artist Louis Rigal and a tile mosaic adorns the floor.
 The hotel also features Art Deco-style lights hanging from the gold-and-silver leaf ceiling.

 Ritz Carlton South Beach, Miami

-Miami's Ritz Carlton South Beach is all glam and luxury with modern sensibilities.
+Miami’s Ritz"> is all glam and luxury with modern sensibilities.
 Housed in a mid-century modern building, the 375-room hotel still has terrazzo floors, Venetian plaster accents, and curved cherry wood walls lit by domed sconces.

 Hotel Martinez, Cannes

-The Grand Hyatt Hotel Martinez in Cannes is no stranger to A-listers.
+The Grand"> in Cannes is no stranger to A-listers.
 The 409-room, grand hotel right on the Croisette is a stand-out as the flagship hotel of the Riviera.
 Opened in 1929, the interiors are elegant, classic, and timeless.
-Seven floors look over the seafront, but it's just as famous for its interiors (and the celeb guests within) as its exterior views.
+Seven floors look over the seafront, but it’s just as famous for its interiors (and the celeb guests within) as its exterior views.

 Hotel Montana, Luzern

-Fans of Cubism will love Art Deco Hotel Montana.
-Originally opened in 1910 as a palace hotel in Luzern, Switzerland, this stomping ground for high society adopted to the Art Deco trend as soon as it flourished.
+Fans of Cubism will love Art"> Originally opened in 1910 as a palace hotel in Luzern, Switzerland, this stomping ground for high society adopted to the Art Deco trend as soon as it flourished.
 Everything here, from the wallpaper and textiles to wood veneer and architecture, is inspired by cubism.
 And all renovations that have happened here, from the rooms to the facade, swing to the beat of Art Deco.